SwissDataScienceCenter/renkulab-docker/README.md

 `renku/renkulab-py:3.7-0.6.4`

-* `renku/renkulab`: indicates this is an image you can use to spawn an environment from your project on Renkulab.
+* `renku/renkulab`: indicates this is an image you can use to spawn an environment from your project on RenkuLab.
 * `-py`: indicates this is a python image flavor; either the programming language installed in the environment, or the base image that extra dependencies are added to.
   See below for details about the available flavors.